panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 });
 ```

-This is a big construction to invoke to simply increase the counter state.
+You have to keep nearby the whole state to be able to update just `count`.
+This is a big construction to invoke to simply increase the counter state: all because a state designed such way is responsible for 2 concerns: on/off and counter.

 The solution is to split the compound state into 2 atomic states `on` and `count`: